-Police in Had Yai are in the process of establishing the identity of a man who was found dead in a swimming pool of a condominium early Thursday morning.
-Investigators believe he had fallen to his death from the balcony of one of the apartments.
+Police in Had Yai are in the process of investigating the identity of a man who was found dead in a swimming pool early on Thursday morning.
+Investigators believe he fell to his death from the balcony apartments.

 Matichon Online, a Thai-language news website, published an article about the incident on Thursday afternoon.
-According to the report, officers of Kho Hong Provincial Police Station were notified of the death of a foreign man who was found floating in the swimming pool of the Naphalai Place Condominium in Had Yai district of Songkhla province at 05:30 early Thursday morning.
+According to its report, at 05:30, officers from the Kho Hong Provincial Police Station were notified of the death of a foreigner.
+Rescue volunteers from the Donpapsamakdi Foundation accompanied officers to the Naphalai Place Condominium located in Rajyindee Rd in the Had Yai district of Songkhla province.

 Note: If you are related to the victim of this report and would like certain details to be not publicly available, please contact us.
 Please understand that we will not remove an entire article or the name of the person.